Dev-I-J/JNote/README.md

 ## Features

-The current version is v1.0.0 and it can,
+The current version is v1.1.0 and additional for basic functions of a note pad, it can

-* Create new plain text documents,
-* Open plain text files,
-* Save changes to file,
-* Save documents to disc.
+* Automatically Check For Updates,
+* Open the last opened file automatically when started,
+* Catches errors effectively,
+* Super Clean Code.

 And So On...

-Additionally, It can Open the last opened document when started and check for new versions automatically.
-(With 'api.github.com')

 ## Download